 When we add a software’s PPA to our sources list we allow our system to see the link of that software as trusted and install it on our system.

-You must avoid installing software on Linux via PPA for security risk.
+You must avoid installing software on Linux via PPA for security risks.
 However, in our case, we can trust OBS and install it securely.

 Note: This method only works on Ubuntu / Linux mint or other distributions based on Ubuntu.